 There are some considerations before using any type of fertilizer, either low-nitrogen or otherwise.

-First of all, you should always do a soil test before adding any amendments to your garden.
-Knowing the pH and nutrient levels in your soil is important to making good decisions about what to use to improve your soil.
+First of all, you should get a soil test before adding any amendments to your garden.
+Knowing the pH and nutrient levels is important to making good decisions about what to use to improve your soil.